shenxiangzhuang/aic/README.md

 aic config set default_prompt "Write detailed commit messages"
 ```

-You can also create a project-specific `.aic.yaml` file in your repository root.
+You can also create a project-specific `.aic.toml` file in your repository root.
 See [Project-level Configuration](#project-level-configuration) for details.

 ### Configuration Files